precurse/flacthis/README.md

  files are created.
 The purpose of this utility is to be able to run it over and over again and only needing to encode new content.

-This has been tested on Arch Linux and Windows 7.
-There's no reason why it wouldn't work on other versions either - assuming the converion binaries are available.
+This has been primarily developed on Arch Linux, but has been confirmed working on Windows 7 as well.
+There's no reason why it wouldn't work on other versions either - assuming the conversion binaries are available to the script.

 Prerequisites